o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/default-dependencies.md

  Default dependencies give you a convenient way to list assets that should be bundled as part of your whole project, and can be applied when generating any asset list by using `--addDefaultSeedListFiles`\.
 When you use this argument as part of an asset bundler command, it picks up the default dependencies for the O3DE engine, included gems, and your project\.

-## Default dependency file locations {#asset-bundler-default-dependencies-locations}
+## Default dependency file locations

  There are four levels of default dependency files available\.